 providing them with an

-accurate view of realitynarrated by an attractive and polished presenter, might be regarded as more credible than might be a more workaday slide set narrated by a more down-to-earth presenter .
+accurate view of realitynarrated by an attractive and polished presenter, might be regarded as more credible than would be a more workaday slide set narrated by a more down-to-earth presenter.
+[Brenner 2012]

 - Indeed, a search of the Web for tips for effective presentation slides yields over 24 million hits.
 These "tips sites" include such wisdom as the "6x6 rule" for bullet-point-formatted presentations: No slide should have more than six bullet points of no more than six words each.
 Slides with more verbiage than that are un-aesthetically "busy."